tlack/motioncam/README.md

 `server/` contains the optional server-side part.
 It will record a burst of frames when motion is detected by the device.
 See CONFIG.sh to customize its behavior.

 `server/postserver-bash/` receives frames from camera device(s) and stores them.
-It's a Bash one-liner using `netcat` which must be installed as `nc`, basically.
-This should be updated to HTTP at some point, but I had issues with the client-side Arduino HTTP libraries when doing post with image data.
-Eventually it should accept data samples other than images, allow senders to indicate their node id, and restrict upload access to configured users/keys, but right now it doesn't do any of that.
+It's a Bash one-liner basically.
+Uses `netcat` which must be installed as `nc`.

+This should be updated to HTTP at some point, but I had encoding issues with the client-side Arduino HTTP libraries when doing POST with image data, and I'm pretty sure TCP/IP is 8bit clean anyway.

+Eventually it should accept data other than images (such as sensor measurements), allow senders to indicate their node id, and restrict upload access to configured users/keys, but right now it doesn't do any of that.
+Assumes you have ImageMagick installed on the server as `convert` but you could easily remove that.
 Run with `sh run.sh`.

 `server/webviewer-node/` allows you to review stored frames.
 It's a crude Node.js web server using Express and the static file stuff.
 It uses HTTP AUTH and the list of users can be configured in users.txt.
 The password is always ignored.
 Don't forget to `npm install` and then `sh run.sh`.
+Ideally, this would share some sort of visual language with the Esp8266-side server.

 Status
 ------

-Prototype
+Prototype as usual..

 Credits
 -------